segmentio/analytics-ios-integrations/Guides/Migrating.md

 And run pod install.
 If successful, running and testing will work correctly.

+#### 9. For tests to compile successfully from command line, code signing for the test targets must be set.
+(It's enough that it's a personal team, Apple ID does not need to have purchased developer program)

+#### 10. It may happen that the pod install has created extra schemes in workspace, simply delete them, but (choose Remove reference) upon delete confirmation.

+#### 11. It may also happen that the test targets have not been created, in that case, select scheme -> edit scheme ->  test -> +  and it will automatically create a test scheme.

+#### 12. It may also happen that after pod install, all pods are added as targets, in that case, simply select "Manage Schemes" and uncheck all the unrequited targets.
+(Extra step that will not affect any of the project functionality)

-#### 9. In example project, add the newly added destination by setting its relative path.
+#### 13. In example project, add the newly added destination by setting its relative path.